mpayumo/book-recommender-model/README.md

 > by: [:globe_with_meridians: Mark Payumo](https://www.linkedin.com/in/markpayumo/)

-Exploratory data analysis and matrix factorization and deep learning model development of dataset from [Book Crossing](https://www.bookcrossing.com).
+Exploratory data analysis, and matrix factorization and deep learning model development of dataset from [Book Crossing](https://www.bookcrossing.com).

 ## Description